array(44) {

 In this study, we want to specifically look at whether the use of concomitant steroids, aminosalicylates, immunosuppressants (azathioprine, methotrexate), protein pump inhibitors (PPI), antidepressants, or opioid use at baseline in patients with IBD, impacts the efficacy of the investigational drug (Lu et al., 2021; Macer et al., 2017; Niccum et al., 2021).
 By identifying the impact of these medications used at baseline, it may help improve the design of future studies as well as help guide treatment decisions for patients with IBD.

-Specific Aims of the Project: The primary objective of this study is to assess whether the efficacy of the investigational drug in IBD induction clinical trials differs according to concomitant baseline use of steroids, aminosalicylates, immunosuppressants, PPIs, antidepressants, or opioids.
+The primary objective of this study is to assess whether the efficacy and safety of the investigational drug in IBD induction clinical trials differs according to concomitant baseline use of steroids, antibiotics, aminosalicylates, statins and other lipid lowering drugs, drugs for diabetes, anti-hypertensives, immunosuppressants, PPIs, antidepressants, or opioids.

 Study Design: